ufal/UMR/doc/aspect.md

 - `proc` (=procesual) for (morphologically) imperfective verbs,
 - `cpl` (=complex) for (morphologically) perfective verbs

 Biaspectual / double-aspect verbs are (partially) disambiguated based on the context.
-When this was not possible, the verns got the `nr` value.
+When this was not possible, the verbs got the `nr` value.

 **Second**, the `iterativeness` grammateme (value `it1`) indicates verbs denoting multiple/iterated events.